bgebhardt/osx_bin/setup/README.md

 I use [Joplin](https://joplinapp.org/) for cross platform note taking instead of Apple Notes so I can get my notes on Windows as well.
 It has great plugins but requires you to write all in markdown.
 Synchronization is through OneDrive and is not quite as robust as Apple Notes.
 Overall though it's a great app.

 All files are in ~/.config/joplin-desktop and ~/.config/joplin.

+## Obsidian Note taking setup

+My vaults are in iDrive and OneDrive.
+Set up those to applications first.

 **Settings**
 * <TBD pull from settings.json?>